ahoran3/gulp-azure-translate/README.md

 - `apiKey` - _required_ - the api key from your azure congnitive services instance
 - `endpoint` - _required_ - the endpoint from azure congnitive services
 - `region` - _required_ - the region from your azure congnitive services instance
-- `fromLang` - _required_ - the locale code that will be used as the source language
 - `toLangs` - _required_ - array of locale codes to translate the source content to
+- `fromLang` - _optional_ - the locale code that will be used as the source language

 ## Example Gulp Usage